Shane has over 25 years professional singing experience as a performer, recording artist, and session singer.

 Shane has sung on numerous national and international ad campaigns such as Barbie, VH1, Virgin Cola, The Academy Awards, and many others.
 He has written songs for Disney and other clients.
 He released a solo CD Shane "Stuck on Earth" in 2009 featuring tracks such as ACDC and Stuck On Earth.

-After over two decades of professional singing Shane decided to enlarge his own vocal vocabulary by training under renowned vocal coach Roger Burnley to become a vocal coach himself.
-Shane says, "Roger taught me to understand the physiology of singing, and develop a great deal further as a singer.
-It was evident to me that his technique was really quite genius, that he had, sort of, cracked the nut.
-And it can seem magical at times as it starts working very quickly.
-Even after years of singing."
+After over two decades of professional singing Shane decided to enlarge his own vocal vocabulary by training under world renowned vocal coach's to become a vocal coach himself.
+Shane says, "I learned to understand the physiology of singing, and develop a great deal further as a singer.
+I was able to expand my range and learn to sing higher and lower notes without straining even after years of singing."

 Shane continues, "Often I’ll hear from my students that what I teach seems initially counter to what was the focus of previous vocal instructors they've had lessons with.
 The opposite even.”
 “My focus is on consistent pure tone as well as singing without restriction.
 With this, things such as breathing properly tend to happen more naturally, and the student can focus on getting the sound they want to hear when they sing.”